zackhillman/engw3302/password_security.md

 # Password Security

-This document will attempt to demysitfy how passords are "hacked" and how you create strong passwords that are easy to remember.
+This document demysitfies how passords are "hacked" and how you can create strong passwords that are easy to remember.

 ## How passwords are stored

-In order to better understand how passwords are hacked we need to first understand how companies sore their user's passwords.
+In order to better understand how passwords are hacked we need to first understand how companies store their user's passwords.
 Lets consider a simpe website that allows users to login using a username and password.
 In order to confirm that a given password is correct, companies need to store the correct password somewhere.
 Any sane company will NOT store `plaintext` passwords, but instead, they store passwords after `hashing` and `salting`.
 What does this look like?
 Consider the following examples to better understand how passwords are stored:

 **Plaintext**